-Side entry agitators are mainly used in the following applications; however, are not limited to these applications: petrochemical & petroleum, animal & plant oils, food & beverage and pulp & paper industries.
-In very large storage tanks and vats, the agitator’s main duty is to create a flow pattern ensuring that the liquids within the tanks keep moving, often very light solids or sediment needs to be suspended off the bottom to ensure there is no build-up.
+Side entry agitators are mainly used in the following applications; however are not limited to these; petrochemical & petroleum, animal & plant oils, food & beverage and pulp & paper industries.
+In very large storage tanks and vats, the agitators main duty is to create a flow pattern ensuring that the liquids within the tanks keep moving, often very light solids or sediment needs to be suspended off bottom to ensure there is no build up.
 These applications require very low power levels in comparison to those which have specific batch blending times which need to be achieved.

 AFX has over 30 years' experience in the field of mixing technology.
-We have a broad range of quality process mixing systems and agitators to suit various industrial applications and provide solutions to all your manufacturing requirements.
+We have a broad range of quality process mixing systems and agitators to suit a number of industrial applications and provide solutions to all your manufacturing requirements.